LazaUK/AOAI-DALL-E-3-SDKv1/README.md

 # Image generation with Azure OpenAI DALL-E 3
-DALL-E 3 is a Generative AI model from OpenAI, which can be used to generate images based on your textual input (prompt).
-You will find a Jupyter notebook in this repo, that can utilise Azure OpenAI deployment of DALL-E 3 to generate caricature image of a famous Disney character.
+DALL-E 3 is a Generative AI model from OpenAI, which can produce images based on your textual input (prompt).
+You will find a Jupyter notebook in this repo, that utilises Azure OpenAI deployment of DALL-E 3 to generate caricature image of a famous Disney character.

-To build this demo, I used the latest OpenAI Python SDK v1.x.
+To build this demo, I used the latest version of OpenAI Python SDK - v1.x.
 To upgrade your _openai_ Python package, please use the following pip command:
 ```
 pip install --upgrade openai
 ```